haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 * To ensure subsequent nonces, the nonce is determined by the sidechain.
 * Before a cross-chain token can be minted, it first needs to be created via the `CreateNewToken` instruction.
 The `master_authority` is set to the Permissioned Relayer.

-> TBD: Is thea solution based on a permissioned relayer acceptable?
-Should the `master_authority` be someone else and
-> make the relayer a `mint_burn_authority`?

 #### BurnAndBridge